pacama95/wedding_web/README.md

 An elegant wedding website, fully responsive and easy to customize.

+> **Disclaimer:** This is a small personal project created as a quick solution for my wedding website.
+It is not intended to showcase best practices or production-ready standards.

 ## 🌟 Features

 - ✨ Modern and elegant design with smooth animations